Meow-Universal-Recovery-Project/.github/profile/README.md

 ## About

-**Meow Universal Recovery Project** is an open-source project aimed at providing a reliable, universal recovery for Android devices.
+**Meow Universal Recovery Project** is an open-source fork of OrangeFox Recovery Project, aimed at providing a reliable, universal recovery for Android devices.
 The goal is to create a recovery that supports a wide variety of devices while maintaining high flexibility and ease of use.

 ## Key Features